hirokoymj-new/git-command/README.md

 8. (my-branch) git add .
 9. (my-branch) git commit -m 'some commit message'
 10. (my-branch) git push my-branch --no-verify --force

-## Squash multiple commits to one.

-- Before creating a pull request you will squash your multiple commits to one so in your pull request has only one commit.

 ```js
 git reset origin/master